UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Experiments

+TokenSAR also normalizes for output length, but while accounting for each token's relevance weight, i.e.,~how important the token is to the overall meaning of the generation.
+LSRL is based on sample diversity, providing non-likelihood-based perspective on length bias in uncertainty.
+Detailed description of each measure is given in Appendix~\ref{sec:appendix_methods}.

-\textbf{Evaluation.} We evaluate uncertainty estimates using the Prediction Rejection (PR) curve, which measures how average output quality \( Q(f(\xv_i), \yv_i) \) changes as increasingly uncertain examples are rejected~\citep{malinin2020uncertainty}.
-Specifically, for a given uncertainty threshold \( a \), the PR curve shows the average quality over all instances where the uncertainty \( U(\xv_i) < a \).
+\paragraph{Evaluation.} We evaluate uncertainty estimates using the Prediction Rejection (PR) curve, which measures how the average output quality \( Q(f(\xv_i), \yv_i) \) changes as uncertain examples are rejected~\citep{malinin-etal-2017-incorporating, malinin2020uncertainty}.
+For a given uncertainty threshold \( a \), it shows the average quality over all instances where the uncertainty \( U(\xv_i) < a \).
 To quantify the effectiveness of an uncertainty measure, we use the Prediction-Rejection Ratio (PRR).
-It compares the area under the PR curve (AUC) of a given uncertainty score to that of a random baseline and an oracle (ideal) uncertainty score that ranks instances perfectly by their actual output quality.
-Formally, PRR is defined as:
+It compares the area under the PR curve (AUC) to that of a random baseline and an oracle that ranks instances perfectly by their actual output quality (see Figure~\ref{fig:prr}):

-A higher PRR indicates a better alignment between the uncertainty estimate and actual model quality.
-Figure~\ref{fig:prr} illustrates how PRR is computed.
-We use PRR as our primary evaluation metric, as it captures the utility of uncertainty scores for selective prediction in generation tasks.
-PRR measures how well uncertainty estimates rank outputs by quality, making it more appropriate than classification- or calibration-based metrics for continuous-valued evaluation, as demonstrated by its adoption in recent work~\citep{malinin-etal-2017-incorporating, fadeeva2023lm, vashurin2025benchmarking}.
+A higher PRR indicates better alignment between the uncertainty estimate and the actual model quality.
+We use PRR as our primary evaluation measure, as it captures the utility of uncertainty scores for selective prediction in generation tasks.
+PRR measures how well uncertainty estimates rank outputs by quality, and is more appropriate than classification or calibration measures for continuous-valued evaluation~\citep{fadeeva2023lm, vashurin2025benchmarking}.